Rainwater and graywater: Under what conditions is it permitted to reuse them in France?

 This water is ideal for non-potable uses such as watering gardens, washing cars, or flushing toilets, thereby contributing to more sustainable water resource management and lower water costs for households and businesses.

-Non-domestic uses of rainwater are now permitted under the decree of August 29, 2023: for such uses—which include, for example, watering green spaces or washing vehicles—the rule is very simple: there are no restrictions.
+Non-domestic uses of rainwater are now authorized under the decree of August 29, 2023: for such uses—which include, for example, watering green spaces or washing vehicles—the rule is very simple: there are no restrictions.

 Rainwater used for these purposes must also meet the quality standards set forth in the aforementioned decree of July 12, 2024.
 This is not the case for rainwater used for purposes other than these.

-Greywater reuse
+Greywater Reuse

 Despite the restrictions, commendable progress

-Julie Mendret, Associate Professor, HDR, University of Montpellier and Thomas Harmand, PhD Candidate in Water Law, Aix-Marseille University (AMU)
+Julie Mendret, Associate Professor, HDR, University of Montpellier and Thomas Harmand, Ph.D. candidate in water law, Aix-Marseille University (AMU)

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.